BitDegree Price Hits $0.0021 on Top Exchanges (BDG)

-BitDegree (CURRENCY:BDG) traded 10.6% lower against the US dollar during the 1-day period ending at 15:00 PM Eastern on December 19th.
-During the last week, BitDegree has traded 2.5% higher against the US dollar.
-One BitDegree coin can now be purchased for approximately $0.0021 or 0.00000003 BTC on exchanges.
-BitDegree has a market cap of $798,328.51 and approximately $432.00 worth of BitDegree was traded on exchanges in the last day.
+BitDegree (CURRENCY:BDG) traded 10.6% lower against the dollar during the 1-day period ending at 10:00 AM Eastern on December 21st.
+During the last week, BitDegree has traded 2.5% higher against the dollar.
+One BitDegree coin can now be bought for approximately $0.0021 or 0.00000003 BTC on exchanges.
+BitDegree has a market cap of $798,328.51 and $432.00 worth of BitDegree was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.